-3 – Vitamin C (elderberry syrup & acerola)
+#3 – Vitamin C (elderberry syrup & acerola)

->

-> Vitamin C is an antioxidant powerhouse.
-Nearly anyone you ask will say a glass of orange juice is a great common cold remedy, and I have even seen gas stations selling individual packets of fizzy Vitamin C.
+Vitamin C is an antioxidant powerhouse.
+Nearly anyone you ask will say a glass of orange juice is among their go-to common cold remedies, and I have even seen gas stations selling individual packets of fizzy Vitamin C.

->

-> It's been recently brought to my attention that all Vitamin C is not equally beneficial to the body, and in fact may be detrimental.
+It's been recently brought to my attention that all Vitamin C is not equally beneficial to the body, and in fact may be detrimental.
 In a bind, a few powdered Vitamin C packets are not going to kill you, but I wouldn't suggest downing these on a daily basis.